spuithori/svelte-ionic-app/README.md

 All these props are also available via the `pwaStatusStream` readable store.

+Vite has its own svelte version for integration - https://vite-plugin-pwa.netlify.app/frameworks/svelte.html

 ## How I got started with this rebuild: the basic steps performed
 In pseudo code - this is what I did